scottjab/djstreamingdocs/readme.md

 # Streaming music on the internet

-So you want to stream some sweet music on the internet, but don't want your set to sound like it was recorded on a potato underwater.
+So you want to stream some sweet music on the internet, but don't want your set to sound like it was recorded on a potato underwater?
 It is possible to stream on the internet without shelling out for a new mixer, or some magic streaming box.

 This document covers streaming to Facebook and Twitch.
 (Pull requests welcome for other services.)